dcos/examples/tadpoledbhub/1.9/README.md

 ![MySQL Host IP](img/mysql-host-ip.png)

 ## Connect to New MySQL using Tadpole DB Hub
-For using DB with Tadpole DB Hub, the first step is add database to Tadpole DB Hub.
+Use DB with Tadpole DB Hub, first step is adding database to the Tadpole DB Hub.

 * Click `Add database` icon of left top, below menu line.
 The add DB UI is opened like:
 ![Tadpole Add DB](img/tadpole-ui-add-database.png)